quattromani/childrenssafetyimmobilizer/index.md

 ---

-## How can it reduce Radiation?
-The opportunity to reduce radiation exposure is a critical issue within pediatric radiology and is an exceptional benefit provided by  **The "Q" Pediatric Position Holder** (immobilizer).
+The opportunity to reduce radiation exposure is a critical issue within pediatric radiology and is an exceptional benefit provided by The Q Holder.

-> “Children require special attention when receiving care in the hospital environment.
-Medical imaging procedures can be lifesaving for children who are sick or injured, but children are more sensitive than adults to the radiation these procedures deliver.”
+The Q assists children to remain montionless for diagnostic X-Rays, thus fewer exposures could mean less radiation.
+The Q allows the radiologic technologists to remain further from the primary and scatter radiation.

 ---